jergro/NEAT-Cars/README.md

 # Self driving cars using Neuroevolution of augmenting topologies

+### Usage
+Play the game: **car_game.py**
+Train the algorithm:  **car_train.py**

+Some packages need to be installed.
+Mainly pygame and neat.

-### Game environment
+### Environment
 The environment is created using Pygame.
-The environment is available to try out in car_game.py.
+It is available to try out in **car_game.py**.

+The map is drawn by hand.
+A mask of the track is obtained where the alpha-values change in the png.
-Wall detection is done through ray-casting, it is not optimized and therefore quite slow for more than 30 rays.
+Wall detection is done through ray-casting and intersection with the mask, it is not optimized and therefore quite slow for many rays.
+Although it works splendid for one car.

+### NEAT-Algorithm
+The NEAT package is used to implement the neat algorithm.
+A configuration file is included in the repository.
+It is a fully connected feed-forward network.
+The Topology of the network is changing as the network is training.

 ## NOTES:
 #### Refactoring: